draj0036/Learn-Your-Tongue/README.md

 - About Me Page + Socials
 -

-- Points/Gems (less points if correct on second go)
+- Points/Stars(less points if correct on second go)
 - Pass/Fail for lessons
     - maybe the first time you complete a lesson you can't fail it, i.e first time is 'learning round' and then to Complete it, you need to reach 80% accuracy

 Stretch Goals
-- Points/Gems - potentially could spend this on decorating a character
+- Points/Stars Store - potentially could spend this on decorating a character

+Bugs to Debug
+- some random lessons get infotext from lesson 1? - it might be the first lesson u click but check that
+- completed lessons should only color that lesson, not earlier ones if you skip ahead